aassir54/SciterSharp/README.md

 ## Todo's (help appreciated)

 - add as C# documentation all the helpful API comments found in the official Sciter SDK C headers
+- provide an on-line version of the docs from the C# source-code (anyone knows a good tool for automating it?)